atomic111/atomic111.github.io/_posts/2016-05-30-inspec-cis-docker.markdown

 author_link: "https://twitter.com/atomiczero111"
 ---

 We have recently published the new [InSpec CIS Docker Benchmark profile](https://github.com/dev-sec/cis-docker-benchmark).
-This [InSpec](https://github.com/chef/inspec) compliance profile implement the [CIS Docker 1.11.0 Benchmark](https://benchmarks.cisecurity.org/tools2/docker/CIS_Docker_1.11.0_Benchmark_v1.0.0.pdf) in an automated way to provide security best-practice tests around the Docker daemon and containers in a production environment.
+This [InSpec](https://github.com/chef/inspec) compliance profile implements the [CIS Docker 1.11.0 Benchmark](https://benchmarks.cisecurity.org/tools2/docker/CIS_Docker_1.11.0_Benchmark_v1.0.0.pdf) in an automated way to provide security best-practice tests around the Docker daemon and containers in a production environment.

 Having the CIS document is very important, but to have the ability to execute the benchmarks and to get immediately a status of your running environment is equally important.
-To achive the goal we have implemented the CIS Docker Benchmarks for Security which automates inpsecting a host configuration against the CIS Benchmark recommendations.
-We also started to include some attributes that you can configure tests to meet your production environment.
+To achive the goal we have implemented the CIS Docker Benchmarks for Security, which automates inpsecting a host configuration against the CIS Benchmark recommendations.
+We also started to include some attributes, that you can configure tests to meet your production environment.

 We are using InSpec to implement the CIS Docker Benchmark.
 InSpec is an open-source testing framework for infrastructure with a human- and machine-readable language for specifying compliance, security and policy requirements.